grahamrgriffiths/ServerList/README.md

 The purpose of this app is to retrieve basic location information and list of servers from a RESTful API and present that information in the window.
 Data is downloaded automatically at app start and refreshed on request by the user.
 The app is able to fall back on a cache in case the API is unavailable.
-T

 ## Planning
 To assist with planning the task, I setup a [GitHub Project board](https://github.com/users/grahamrgriffiths/projects/2).
 Usually, I would use Trello - but I've been meaning to try [projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)